What are personal property replacement taxes?

 Can a taxing district receive an estimate of the amount of PPRT distributions they might expect to receive?

 Yes.
-Between the end of July and the middle of August each year, IDOR posts on our website at tax.illinois.gov a list of estimates for each taxing district for the current state fiscal year.
+Between the end of July and the middle of August each year, IDOR posts a list of estimates for each taxing district for the current state fiscal year at Fiscal Year Estimate for Replacement Tax.
 Please note that an estimate cannot be provided unless a state budget has been passed for that fiscal year.

 Who qualifies to receive these payments?